What I've learned about communities that last

 These rare gems share some patterns I’ve noticed:

-They have leadership that genuinely cares about the community, not just the server stats.
+- They have leadership that genuinely cares about the community, not just server stats.
 You can feel the difference immediately in how they interact with players.

-They've developed traditions and shared experiences that give members something to connect over beyond just building in proximity to each other.
+- They’ve developed traditions and shared experiences that give members something to connect over beyond just building near each other.

 It reminds me of what I’ve seen in strong product teams, actually.
 The best ones aren’t just about individual talent - they’re about building a group that moves and thinks as one, where everyone feels ownership of the outcome.